SolutionGuidance/psm/INSTALL.md

    and [https://localhost:8443/](https://localhost:8443/) for the app(s) it
    hosts - currently none.

+1. Leave WildFly running as you continue the install process.

 ## Configure services

 ### Mail

 If you are using a debugging mail server such as MailCatcher, update the outgoing SMTP port and add a mail server without credentials.
+Open a new terminal session so you can leave WildFly running in the existing terminal.
 Paste the entire command below, all the way through the second `EOF`, into your terminal:

 ```ShellSession
 $ ./bin/jboss-cli.sh --connect << EOF